Coldcard/firmware/releases/QChangeLog.md

 - Enhancement: Allow to specify start index for address explorer export and browsing
 - Enhancement: Add `Nunchuk` option to `Export Wallet`
+- Enhancement: `View Identity` shows temporary seed active on the top
 - Change: `Passphrase` menu item is no longer offered if BIP39 passphrase already in use.
 Use `Restore Master` with ability to keep or purge current passphrase wallet settings.